litmuschaos/litmus-e2e/testcases/TCID-VMWx-Portal-GUI-User-Management.md

 #### &nbsp;&nbsp;&nbsp;Expected Output

-     Create Button should be enabled and we should be able to create user.
+     Create Button should be enabled and we should be able to create a user.
      Login with new user creds should be successful.